specklesystems/speckle-docs/dev/server-database-migration.md

 1. Open the [pgAdmin dashboard](http://127.0.0.1:16543/) in your browser.
 If you have changed the configuration of pgAdmin, you can find how to access it by running `docker ps --filter name='pgadmin'` and making a note of the host and port it is being served on.

-#### Connecting to pgAdmin running in a DigitalOcean 1-click Droplet
+#### Connecting to pgAdmin Running in a DigitalOcean 1-Click Droplet

 1. From your local machine, create an SSH tunnel to your DigitalOcean droplet.
 Replace `DROPLET_USERNAME` with the username for your droplet, and `DROPLET_IP_ADDRESS` with the IP address of your Droplet; more information on how to find these can be found in [DigitalOcean's documentation](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/).